Health Benefits of Sendha Namak (Rock Salt) and Kala Namak (Black Salt)

 - Sendha namak is mined from underground deposits of dried lakes in the Punjab region of Pakistan.
 It is unrefined, non-iodized and contains no additional anti-caking agents.
 It can be white, pink, red, or even blue in color.

 - It is lower in sodium than regular table salt and contains 94 trace minerals, as opposed to the three that are in common table salt.
 Since this salt is pure, it is used during religious fasts in India.

 - It is used in Ayurvedic medicine.
 It is said to be good for the heart, beneficial for people with diabetes and to prevent osteoporosis.
 According to Ayurveda, this salt reduces depression and stress, prevents and treats muscle cramps, regulates blood pressure, aids digestion, and relieves skin problems and arthritis.

 - In India, it is used in making chutneys, raita (yogurt sauces), chaats, snacks, and other dishes.

 - This salt lowers the freezing point of water and can be used in ice cream machines.

 - Research has shown that Sendha salt is more beneficial than other edible salts for patients suffering from chronic kidney disease.

 Kala Namak (Black Salt)Click thumbnail to view full-size

 Kala Namak (Black Salt)

-- Kala namak or black salt is used extensively in Ayurvedic medicine.
-It is also used as a condiment in Indian cooking.
-It's added to chaat, chutneys, and sprinkled on fruits and other Indian snacks before eating.
+- Black salt is used extensively in Ayurvedic medicine, and as a condiment in Indian cooking.
+It's added to chaat, chutneys, and even sprinkled on fruits and other Indian snacks before eating.
 It tastes great on cut vegetables, too.

 © 2013 Rajan Singh Jolly